damujuri/inmar-code-test/README.md

 1. Check out the code from IDE (Intelli J or Eclipse)
 2. Open run configuration for the main java class file (PersonImporter) and provide input from command line argument. i.e ./files/input.csv or input.json or input.txt as per your choice
-3. Finnaly run java main class.
+3. Finnaly run java main class

 Positive scenario

 List ofpPersons information as per the file, will be displayed in consoole like below example FirstName : Deva, Last Nme:  Amujuri
 FirstName : Chandara, Last Nme:  Muvvala